Contact us: +91 9550333722 040 - 40102781

 Biochem/physiol Actions

-L-Carosine is a dipeptide found at millimolar concentration in brain, muscle and the lens of the eye.
-In model systems it is a potent antioxidant that scavenges oxygen free radicals and transition metal ions.
-It blocks protein-protein and protein-DNA cross-links induced by hypochlorite anions and toxic aldehydes such as acetaldehyde, formaldehyde, and malondialdehyde, the primary product of lipid peroxidation.
-It also inhibits nonenzymatic protein glycation induced by aldose and ketose reducing sugars and inhibits the formation of toxic advanced glycation end products (AGE).
-These activities make it of interest in studies of aging, atherosclerosis, Alzheimer′s disease, and the secondary effects of diabetes.
+L-Carnosine is a dipeptide present at millimolar concentrations in the brain, muscle, and eye lens.
+In experimental models, it functions as a potent antioxidant, scavenging oxygen free radicals and chelating transition metal ions.
+It inhibits protein-protein and protein-DNA cross-linking induced by hypochlorite anions and toxic aldehydes, specifically acetaldehyde, formaldehyde, and malondialdehyde, the latter being a primary product of lipid peroxidation.
+Furthermore, L-Carnosine blocks nonenzymatic protein glycation by aldose and ketose reducing sugars, thereby preventing the formation of toxic advanced glycation end products (AGEs).
+These properties establish its relevance in the study of aging, atherosclerosis, Alzheimer's disease, and diabetic complications.

 Side Effects